elmofud/se_project_todo-app/README.md

 <br>
 <br>

-## demo youtube video##
-This the video showcase To - Do app: https://youtu.be/2xQOMwqI-6I

 ## Deployment

 This project is deployed on GitHub Pages:

-[Your site is live at] https://elmofud.github.io/se_project_todo-app/
+[site is live at] https://elmofud.github.io/se_project_todo-app/

+This project video showcase To - Do app:

+[video is desplayed at] https://youtu.be/2xQOMwqI-6I